On this page...

 Special education foster care claims are submitted through the Tuition-In Billing application located in the Iowa Education Portal.

 Claims for students whose parental rights have not been terminated must be submitted to the student’s resident district by July 15.
 Claims for students whose parental rights have been terminated must be submitted to the state for reimbursement by August 1.
-For assistance with the foster care claim process for special education students, contact Bill Roederer at 515-281-7972.
+For assistance with the foster care claim process for special education students, contact Luke Markway at 515-393-8349.